Shyft-to/example-projects/example-projects-on-FTs/list-all-tokens-from-wallet/README.md

 1) We will create a module for fetching and displaying a list of all the tokens in your wallet.
 2) We will create a module for fetching and displaying all the details related of one particular token in this project.

-So, let's get start building.
+So, let's start building.

-## Displaying a list of all modules in your wallet
+## Displaying a list of all tokens in your wallet

 ### Connecting to Phantom wallet.